If dogs are man’s best friend, they’re kids’ best friend forever, or BFF, as we said back in the day.

 1. The Mutt

-As people who whole-heartedly believe in rescuing dogs, don’t overlook a dog because they’re not the specific breed on this list.
+People who whole-heartedly believe in rescuing dogs don’t overlook a dog because they’re not the specific breed on this list.

-The breeds on this list are very popular, and most dogs have at least one of the breeds below in their mixed lineage.
+The breeds on this list are prevalent, and most dogs have at least one of the breeds below in their mixed lineage.

-The best way to make sure you’re getting a safe mutt is to work through a rescue facility that has outside fosters.
+The best way to make sure you’re getting a safe mutt is to work through a rescue facility with outside fosters.

 Fosters are people who keep the dog at their house, loving and caring for it like their own until the dog gets adopted.